 The slab bracket is installed under the concrete slab.
 We have also displayed a bracket out of the hole to illustrate what it looks like before it is installed.
 Notice the large bottom lifting plate that will ultimately lift the slab after all of the piers are installed.

-The black drive stand with the four legs is used to hold the yellow drive cylinder.
-8" holes have been cored in the concrete slab to push the steel pipe sections through the soil to the suitable material.
+The black drive stand with four legs is used to hold the yellow drive cylinder.
+8″ holes have been cored in the concrete slab to push the steel pipe sections through the soil to the suitable material.

 Another pipe section is added to achieve suitable material (firm bearing strata).
 Then, the lift is performed using the remote feature of our electric hydraulic pump.

-This set of photos show the hole being excavated.
+This set of photos shows the hole being excavated.
 The steel rod that was pushed through from the inside of the basement wall now protrudes through the excavated hole approximately 12 feet from the wall.
-Plate anchor is attached.
+The plate anchor is attached.

 The first two photos in the section show the installation of the interior wall plate.